 From Tenderfoot to Trapper: Mountain Men and the Fur Trade (Grades 2-3) - Rendezvous with Montana history and learn about the life of a fur trapper and how trading was done.
 Investigate hands-on objects and animal hides, listen to a tall tale.
 For ideas for pre or post-visit activities see the Hand's-on History Footlocker User Guide "From Traps to Caps: The Montana Fur Trade."

 Mission: History (Grades 7-8) - Students assume the roles of an archaeologist, anthropologist, professor, historian and curator to see how these professions all work to uncover and preserve the past.
 Students gain knowledge of Montana History by revealing Montana's past from different perspectives.

 Guided Research (Grades 9-12) - The Guided Research tour is a carefully crafted set of questions that provides students with an opportunity to take an in-depth look at Montana's history.
 This tour promotes group work, along with the idea of students "teaching" and learning from each other.
 It is a program that engages students, teachers, and chaperones alike.

-A Journey Through Time: Montana Homeland (Adult) - An introduction to how people throughout Montana history have lived and worked in communities in our Montana Homeland exhibit.
+A Journey Through Time: Montana Homeland (all ages) - An introduction to how people throughout Montana history have lived and worked in communities in our Montana Homeland exhibit.
 The tour is interactive and utilizes hands-on, reproduction artifacts.
 Visitors are also introduced to historical patterns and to how a museum works.